mtlynch/mtlynch.io/_posts/2019-10-24-eliminate-distractions.md

 The Trending Topics play on your natural desire to feel involved, but they're almost always garbage.
 The majority are some outrage that everyone will forget in a month.
 Otherwise, it's just a stream of low-quality, reactionary responses to a newsworthy event.

 You can't disable the Trending Topics panel, but you can make it boring.
-Configure [your Trends locale](https://twitter.com/settings/trends) to a location with a language language you can't read and whose news you don't follow.
+Configure [your Trends locale](https://twitter.com/settings/trends) to a city with a language you can't read and whose news you don't follow.
 Mine is set to Abu Dhabi.

 {% include image.html file="twitter-settings.jpg" alt="Twitter's trending topics for Abu Dhabi" max_width="600px" img_link=true fig_caption="Adjusting location for Twitter Trending Topics." %}